jgfitzgerald/fa-chatbot/README.md

 # Project Overview

 This project consists of a frontend chatbot interface that allows users to interact with a chatbot.
 The chatbot responds to user input and displays messages as chat bubbles in the interface.
-The project does not use frameworks like React, Babel, or Webpack to keep it simple and lightweight and easily integratable with other projects.

 ## Getting Started